 The Prestige Lecture – The Road Ahead – 2017 will be held at the University of Strathclyde on the evening of Monday 15th May 2017 at 5.30 for 6.15pm start, finish 8pm, with Professor Dame Anne Glover addressing the audience.
 Registration is now open.

-The Practical Lecture 2017 will be delivered on Monday evening, 6th of February by Richard Millar, Director of Infrastructure, Scottish Canals, at Glasgow Kelvin College, Springburn Campus.
-Richard has a great story to tell about leveraging the Scottish Canals assets as a catalyst for regeneration and overcoming the engineering challenges involved.
-To register for this event, please click here to go to our Eventbrite page.
+The Practical Lecture 2017 was delivered on Monday 6th of February by Richard Millar, Director of Infrastructure, Scottish Canals, at Glasgow Kelvin College, Springburn Campus.
+Richard had a great story to tell about leveraging the Scottish Canals assets as a catalyst for regeneration and overcoming the engineering challenges involved.

 Epoch-making events in science and technology come along only so often… Engineering Scotland organised the 2016 Autumn Lecture “Detecting gravitational waves: a new window on the Universe” on Monday 24th October 2016, when we welcomed Professor Jim Hough, Research Professor in Natural Philosophy, University of Glasgow, to enlighten us about the recent, spectacular detection of gravitational waves after many patient decades of pursuit, and to outline the UK’s contribution to the scientific effort.